 Selected presentations: Indiana University, the 3rd Annual CEPR Symposium, CSEF-IGIER Symposium on Economics and Institutions, EWFC at the WFA 2018, EMMMC, Workshop on New Consumption Data

-Fresh Air Eases Work – The Effect of Air Quality on Individual Investor Activity (joint with Steffen Meyer) click This paper shows that air quality has a significantly negative effect on the willingness of individual investors to sit down, log in, and trade in their brokerage accounts controlling for investor-, weather-, traffic-, and market-specific factors.
-In perspective, a one standard deviation increase in fine particulate matter leads to the same reduction in the probability of logging in and trading as a one standard deviation increase in sunshine.
-We document this effect for low levels of pollution that are commonly found throughout the developed world.
-When individual investor trading is seen as engagement in a cognitively-demanding task similar to office work, our findings suggest that the negative effects of pollution on white-collar productivity may be much more severe than previously thought.
-To our knowledge, this is the first study to demonstrate a negative impact of pollution on a measure of white-collar work productivity at the individual level in western countries rather than historically polluted places.
+Fresh Air Eases Work – The Effect of Air Quality on Individual Investor Activity (joint with Steffen Meyer) click This paper shows that air quality has a significantly negative effect on the likelihood of individual investors to sit down, log in, and trade in their brokerage accounts controlling for investor-, weather-, traffic-, and market-specific factors.
+In perspective, a one standard deviation increase in fine particulate matter leads to a 9% reduction in the probability of logging in and trading, which is larger than the reduction due to a one standard deviation increase in sunshine.
+Thus, levels of pollution that are commonly found throughout the developed world seriously affect individual investor trading which is an everyday cognitively-demanding task.
+To our knowledge, this is the first study to demonstrate a negative impact of pollution in the domain of individual management of household finances in a developed economy.

 Selected presentations: Columbia University financial economics workshop, SITE New Thinking about Economic Challenges in the Design and Implementation of Programs to Stabilize the Climate